YunoHost/doc/XMPP.md

 To use an XMPP account you need a username, which takes the format: `user@domain.tld`, and a password.

-With YunoHost, an XMPP account is created for a registered account automatically.
-The XMPP account can be used with the main email address and her YunoHost password.
+With YunoHost, an XMPP account is created for all YunoHost users automatically.
+The XMPP account credentials corresponds to the user's main email address and password.

 ## Connecting to your YunoHost XMPP account